nilsvu/gwpv/README.md

    >>> import sys
    >>> sys.executable
    ```
+   On macOS the `pvpython` executable is typically located in
+   `/Applications/ParaView-X.Y.Z.app/Contents/bin`.
+The Python executable
-   The displayed executable may be named `vtkpython`, in which case you can look
+   determined by the script above may be named `vtkpython`, in which case you
-   for the `python2` or `python3` executable in the same directory or a `bin`
+   can look for the `python2` or `python3` executable in the same directory or a
-   subdirectory.
+   `bin` subdirectory.
 3. Give ParaView access to the environment.
 If you have created the environment
-   with Python 3's `venv` then copy the `scripts/activate_this.py` to the
+   with Python 3's `venv` then copy the `scripts/activate_this.py` script to the
    environment:
    ```sh
    cp scripts/activate_this.py path/to/new/env/bin